muldos/graphql-serverless/README.md

 # Flask Serverless Skeleton

-Flask app that can be run locally or serverless in the cloud (AWS).
+GraphQL Flask app that can be run locally or serverless in the cloud (AWS).
+Implements the "Star wars" example of the [Official GraphQL.org](https://graphql.org/)

 ## Local startup
 ### Windows